 © Crown copyright.
-Public Health England in association with the Welsh government, Food Standards Scotland and the Food Standards Agency in Northern Ireland.
+Public Health England in association with the Welsh government, Food Standards Scotland and the Food Standards Agency in Northern Ireland The Eatwell Guide shows the daily recommended calorie intakes for adults.
+Recommended calorie intakes for children are lower.
 Do help your child to eat healthily by: